Cappant History, Family Crest & Coats of Arms

 Further to the south, the variant Alby hailed from Alby, a parish, in the union of Aylsham, hundred of South Erpingham, E. division of Norfolk.
 "This place, which was anciently called Oslby, is intersected by the road from Aylsham to Cromer, and includes the hamlets of Alby Common and Alby Hill."

-Important Dates for the Cappant family
+Early History of the Cappant family

 This web page shows only a small excerpt of our Cappant research.
 Another 193 words (14 lines of text) covering the years 1296, 1395, 1405, 1531, 1557, 1658, 1725 and 1692 are included under the topic Early Cappant History in all our PDF Extended History products and printed products wherever possible.